Sha95544/Business-Intelligence-Analytics-for-a-product-based-startup/README.md

 ![image](https://github.com/Sha95544/Business-Intelligence-Analytics-for-a-product-based-startup/assets/62758405/24cc2b86-4014-4c6e-b548-4164a2010414)
 ## Solving Key Business Problems
 ### Descriptive statistics for monthly revenue by product
+#### **Business Problmem**
+The leadership team at the company is making goals for 2023 and wants to understand how much revenue each of the product subscriptions, 'basic' and 'expert' are generating each month.
+More specifically, they want to understand the distribution of monthly revenue across the past year, 2022.<br>

+They've asked you the following questions:
+1. How much revenue does each product usually generate each month?
+2. Which product had the most success throughout all of last year?
+3. Did either product fluctuate greatly each month or was the month-to-month trend fairly consistent?

+The query below can be used to accomplish this task:
 #### Code
 ```sql
 WITH Monthly_Rev AS(